-A: The Fund freezes his/her account until the beneficiary can be identified, confirmed and established.
+A: The Fund freezes his/her account until the Beneficiary can be identified, confirmed and established.

 A: Yes.
-After notifying the Fund of the Musician's passing by completing the Residual Claim Questionnaire, the Fund will contact you to request submissions of the documentation necessary to determine the correct beneficiary.
+After notifying the Fund of the Musician's passing by completing the Residual Claim Questionnaire, the Fund will contact you to request submissions of the documentation necessary to determine the correct Beneficiary.

-A: The Fund collects documentation needed to determine the correct beneficiary(ies) entitled to receive residuals collected on account of the deceased Musician.
+A: The Fund collects documentation needed to determine the correct Beneficiary entitled to receive residuals collected on account of the deceased Musician.
 Once review of the documentation is completed, the Fund retains the documents in a secure manner to protect privacy and confidentiality, in the event the documents are needed for future reference.

-A: No. In cases where there is neither a Beneficiary Designation Form nor a living spouse at the time of the Musician's death, the Fund will require complete copies of any wills and trusts of the deceased in order to confirm the correct beneficiary(ies).
+A: No. In cases where there is neither a Beneficiary Designation Form nor a living spouse at the time of the Musician's death, the Fund will require complete copies of any wills and trusts of the deceased in order to confirm the correct Beneficiary.

 A: A determination may take between two and eight months, or longer, depending upon the completeness and complexity of the documentation provided.